-TOPSoccer (The Outreach Program for Soccer) is a community-based program for young athletes with physical/mental challenges, organized by Simsbury Soccer Club volunteers.
-The program is designed to bring the opportunity of learning and playing the game of soccer to any girl or boy, ages 4-21.
-Our goal is to enable young athletes with limited abilities to enjoy the fellowship, exercise and fun of playing soccer with their peers.
+TOPSoccer (The Outreach Program for Soccer) is a community-based program for young athletes with physical/intellectual challenges, organized by Simsbury Soccer Club volunteers.
+The program is designed to bring the opportunity of learning and playing the game of soccer to any girl or boy, ages 4 and up, no age limit.
+Our goal is to enable athletes with limited abilities to enjoy the fellowship, exercise and fun of playing soccer with their peers.

 When and Where?

-Our TOPSoccer group meets on Saturday mornings, in both the fall and spring soccer seasons, from 9 - 10 a.m.
-Field TBD
+Our TOPSoccer group meets on Saturday mornings, in both the fall and spring soccer seasons, from 9 - 10 a.m. at Squadron Line.

 We have a very dedicated group of middle school and high school aged soccer players who are Mentors to our TOPSoccer players.
 The Mentors are assigned a specific player in the beginning of the season, and work with that player on a weekly basis.
 The Mentors lead the players through a variety of warm-up exercises, soccer drills and scrimmages before ending each session with a group cheer.

 Register for TOPSoccer

 The program is free for all TOPSoccer players.
 The program is 100% funded by the Simsbury Soccer Club.

 You can register as a TOPSoccer Player or Mentor on the Simsbury Soccer Club website.

 For more information on the TOPSoccer Program, please feel free to contact:

 Chrissy Manasia - email@example.com.